Houston

 Usability Testing & Feedback.

-• Clarified icon labels
+• Improved navigation flow and icon labels

-• Improved color contrast for accessibility
+• Enhanced color contrast for accessibility

 • Highlighted interactive features like Fun Facts and social sharing

-Post-test results:
+Post-test results

 • 40% faster task completion for key user flows